christipang/Bellabeat-Case-Study/README.md

 The graph indicates that users tend to burn the most calories between 5 PM and 7 PM, as well as between 12 PM and 2 PM.
 It matches with the Total Steps by Hour graph.

---Exploring the Relationship Between Calories, Total Steps, and Total Distance--
+### Exploring the Relationship Between Calories, Total Steps, and Total Distance
 ```r
 # Create the scatter plot with a regression line
 ggplot(data = daily_activity, aes(x = TotalSteps, y = Calories)) +